Bing cherry

-Bing is a highly popular cultivar of the wild or sweet cherry (Prunus avium), that originated in the Pacific Northwest.
+Bing is a cultivar of the wild or sweet cherry (Prunus avium) that originated in the Pacific Northwest.
 The Bing is the most popular sweet cherry in the United States, making up 50% of Washington's nation-leading cherry crop.
-It also remains a major cultivar in its native Oregon, as well as California, Wisconsin and British Columbia.
+It is also a major cultivar in British Columbia, Canada.

 History

-The cultivar was derived from an open pollination cross between maternal parent Black Republican and paternal parent Royal Ann (also known as 'Napoleon') in 1875 in Milwaukie, Oregon, by horticulturist Seth Lewelling and his Manchurian Chinese-American foreman Ah Bing, for whom the cultivar is named.
+The cultivar was derived from an open pollination cross between maternal parent Black Republican and paternal parent Royal Ann (also known as 'Napoleon') in 1875 in Milwaukie, Oregon, by horticulturist Seth Lewelling and his Chinese ranch foreman Sit Ah Bing, for whom the cultivar is named.

-Ah Bing was reportedly born in China and immigrated to the U.S. in about 1855.
-He worked as a foreman in the Lewelling family fruit orchards in Milwaukie for about 35 years, supervising other workers and caring for trees.
-He went back to China in 1889 for a visit.
-Due to the restrictions of the Chinese Exclusion Act of 1882 he never returned to the United States.
-Sources disagree as to whether Ah Bing was responsible for developing the cultivar, or whether it was developed by Lewelling and named in Bing's honor due to his long service as orchard foreman.
+Ah Bing was born in China about 1846.
+He worked on Seth Lewelling's farm in Milwaukie for about 16 years.
+He went back to China about 1889.
+Due to the restrictions of the Scott Act, he could not return to the United States.

-Horticultural production
+In a Federal Writers' Project interview of 1939, Seth Lewelling's stepdaughter, Florence Olson, explained that Lewelling and Bing were working alternate rows in the orchard when they found a seedling tree with superior fruit.
+Florence said Lewelling named it for Bing because the cherries were big, as Bing was, and because it was in Bing's row.

-Bing cherries are used almost exclusively for fresh market.
-Bings are large, dark and firm cherries that ship well, but will crack open if exposed to rain near harvest.
-A dry-summer climate is required for the harvest of the Bing cherry, making them especially well adapted to the climates of the Pacific Northwest and California.
+The Bing cherry won first premium at the 1893 Columbian Exposition in Chicago.
+The cherry was little appreciated, however, until about a decade later.
+By 1905, according to the horticulturist H. M. Williamson, it was "fast supplanting its parent, the Black Republican," largely because of its larger size.

 Health

 Bing cherries are high in antioxidants.
 A study by the United States Department of Agriculture suggests that fresh Bing cherries may help sufferers of arthritis and gout.
-However, the U.S. Food and Drug Administration warns that these claims are yet unproven.
+The U.S. Food and Drug Administration said that these claims are unproven.